Staff member in Cath Lab in scrubsStaff in scrubs in the Cath LabStaff in scrubs in the Cath Lab

 Our Disability Action Plan (DAP) is in place for four years until the end of 2026.

-Below is an overview of some of the progress made over the past two years, January 2023 to December 2024 and some of the key priorities for the next 2 years.
+Below is an overview of some of the progress made over the past 6 months, January 2025 to June 2025 and some of the key priorities for the next 6 months.

 Shows the progress made on our Disability Action Plan, this content is described in text format below